Last updated on January 5th, 2021

 Aewol (Northwest Jeju): If you’re looking for a quiet escape or a beach holiday, Northwest Jeju is for you.
 It’s a bit further from the other areas, giving you more space away from the crowds.

-Below, I’ve detailed the best places to stay in Jeju with accommodation options to fit any style and budget.
+Below, I’ve detailed which area to stay in Jeju Island, with accommodation options to fit any style and budget.

 On the plus side, Jeju City is a transportation hub as it’s home to the airport and harbor.
-All buses travel to and from here and it’s the departure point for many day tours.
+All buses travel to and from Jeju City and it’s the departure point for many day tours.

 Recommended for: Travelers who only have 2 days on the island and those arriving late at night.